 WARNING: SSH Remote Access is only meant for advanced users.
-MakerGear is not responsible for any problems or damage to the M3 created by the use of SSH to modify your M3.
+MakerGear is not responsible for any problems or damage created by the use of SSH to modify your printer.

-The MakerGear M3's on-board computer is a Linux based Raspberry Pi.
+The MakerGear's on-board computer is a Linux based Raspberry Pi.
 You can use SSH to log into the computer and make a variety of adjustments or make repairs to damaged installations.

-By default all new M3s ship with SSH disabled.
+By default all new MakerGear printers ship with SSH disabled.
 You will need to enable SSH through Octoprint.

 Open the Settings in Octoprint (Wrench Icon)